-Place a garden hose in the filter canister and fill your spa
+Place a garden hose in the filter canister and fill your spa with regular tap water about six inches from the top.

 If the water level is too low or too high, your spa will not operate properly.

 Always fill the spa through the filter canister!
 Failure to do so may cause air to be trapped in the filtration system and prevent the pumps from operating properly.